 In each pocket folder, place the games, flannel board pieces, songs, or books you plan to use for each day.

 We also use the pocket folders as dividers in the basket.
 What doesn’t fit inside the pocket folder goes in front of each pocket folder like sponges, tape, cotton balls, or other specialty items that will be needed for each day.

 The goal is to have everything that is called for in the lesson plan available and organized so the teacher can focus on presenting the material rather than spending valuable teaching time searching for the material.

-It is important to note that there are also centers in each classroom that are filled with items for children to freely explore and create!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+It is important to note that there are also centers in each classroom that are filled with items for children to freely explore and create!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Pinterest

 -Teach Preschool on Twitter

 -Deborah Stewart on Google+